BuckShlegeris/BuckShlegeris.github.io/about/index.md

 ## Family

 My father, Joe Shlegeris, used to be a businessman and is now [running for state parliment as a Green](http://www.joefornoosa.com.au/).

+My mother, Karen Shlegeris, is a childbirth educator in Noosa.

+My little brother James is a student.